 This is the earlier home of St. Paul’s Methodist Episcopal Church, North.
 This building was located on Lamar at West 7th Street and demolished in the 1920s.
 The Hollywood Theater/Electric Building would be built on the site.
 (Photo from Greater Fort Worth.)

 On October 5, 1930 the cornerstone was laid.
 Speaking was U.S. Representative Fritz G. Lanham (yes, the Fritz G. Lanham for whom the federal office building is named).

-In 1949 this Star-Telegram ad for First Methodist Church recounts its beginnings.
+In 1949 this Star-Telegram ad for First Methodist Church recounted its beginnings.